 This year will follow similar years in that we will have three-way interviews at the end of term one and reports mid and end of year.
-Of course you may contact me to arrange a time to discuss any issues with your child should they arise.
+Of course you may contact me to arrange a time to discuss any issues you may have with your child should they arise.